hammerdin1/arcms/README.md

 Homepage (not logged in):

-  1. Users can login or register (no social integration needed).
+  1. Users can login or register if email is not taken.

 Homepage (logged in)